heseltime/heroku-django-vue-integration/README.md

 - Node.js, npm
 - axios
 - django-cors-headers
-- and Postgres for db
+- (Postgres for db)
 - oh and also because I like to use Fontawesome in ALL my projects, vue-fontawesome: https://github.com/FortAwesome/vue-fontawesome

 > This is a great template to get into muscle memory, as it is a super base for all kinds of projects, typically from a small to medium scale.

 In order, here are the numbered steps in the Lee we want to modify a bit:

-### Step 1 is straigtforward, Step 2 required the following modification using Venv as my virtual environments tool (Lee uses Conda) and regular npm.
+### Step 1 is straightforward, Step 2 required the following modification using Venv as my virtual environments tool (Lee uses Conda) and regular npm.

 > In Venv: